There is a lot of debate over this one question: what do cats hunt for in the wild?

-Biologically and behaviorally speaking, cats are best at catching small rodents and young rabbits.
+Biologically and behaviorally speaking, cats are best at catching small rodents like mice and young rabbits.

 However, they can catch various species not larger than themselves!
 The largest prey cats have been known to kill are adult rabbits and hares, and even pheasants and ducks!
 That said, the larger the prey, the less successful cats are at catching them.
 You usually only see young cats attempting this.